Sport in Uruguay: Basketball

+Cycling

+Cycling has historical presence in Uruguayan sport dating back to the early 1900s.
+Current young figures within the field are Eric Fagúndez and Guillermo Thomas Silva who compete at high-level races and tournaments.
+Fagúndez has taken part in the 2024 Summer Olympics's cycling tournament and at the Vuelta de España.
+Thomas Silva has taken part in the 2026 Giro d'Italia and won stage 2.

+Historical figures include, among others, Montevideo-born Alberto Domínguez, who immigrated to Australia in 1973.
+He had previously represented Uruguay at 1956 Summer Olympics in Melbourne and the 1959 Pan American Games in Chicago.

 Rugby union

 With a history dating back to the 1940s, rugby union is a popular recreational sport in Uruguay.
 The tragic crash of Uruguayan Air Force Flight 571, and the resulting books and films, Alive: The Story of the Andes Survivors and Alive, brought Uruguayan rugby into the global limelight.

 Rugby union is considered the third most popular sport in Uruguay after Football and Basketball.

 The popularity of rugby increased significantly, after the national side qualified for the 1999 Rugby World Cup, and the subsequent 2003 Rugby World Cup, this saw a renewed interest in the sport and broad media coverage of the game.
-Uruguay secured a historic victory over a much more fancied Fiji at the 2019 Rugby World Cup, winning 30-27.
+Uruguay secured a historic victory over a much more fancied Fiji at the 2019 Rugby World Cup, winning 30–27.
 This was followed by a string of strong performances against more favoured opposition.

 The Uruguay national rugby union team, more commonly known as the Los Teros (southern lapwing), represent Uruguay at the international level.
 The team is governed by the Unión de Rugby del Uruguay, and are the second highest ranked team in South America, after Argentina, at 17th in the world.

 Uruguayan rugby players such as Pablo Lemoine and Rodrigo Capó Ortega have enjoyed success in the professional European leagues.